A Chronological History of Sports in Afghanistan

 - The Afghanistan Frisbee Federation (AFF) was established.

-- Afghanistan Frisbee Federation registration was approved by Afghanistan’s National Olympic Committee.
+- Afghanistan Frisbee Federation and Afghanistan Curling Federation registrations were approved by Afghanistan’s National Olympic Committee.

 - May 28: Afghanistan was accepted by the World Flying Disc Federation (WFDF).